 2. Work with a professional planner

 When dealing with smaller basements it’s more important than ever to plan a professional design.
 Although there are certainly a lot of floor plans available throughout the Internet, you’ll need to find the exact type of open plan that will fit into your basement’s dimensions perfectly.
 Don’t skimp on this part of the basement planning – it’s actually the most important thing you can do.
-A professional designer can take a quick look at your basement and see how the space can be opened up though simple design plans.
+A professional designer can take a quick look at your basement and see how the space can be opened up through simple design plans.

 3. Avoid drop ceilings